A Discussion with Venerable Loun Sovath

 Are there particular religious figures in history that you are inspired by?

 Some call you the “multimedia monk” because you use the internet and audiovisual tools in your advocacy.
-Why do you think it’s important for engaged Buddhists use make use of technology?
+Why do you think it’s important for engaged Buddhists to make use of technology?

 For myself, because I became a monk, I have been able to study Buddhism as well as academic subjects and also learn how to use technology.
 I use these tools like cameras and computers because these things can help us to advocate for justice.
 Of course technology can be used for bad purposes as well, but if we use it for good, it can really help us.
 Technology can make our messages more powerful.
 For example, if we write a document, poem, or song or make a video, we can spread them using technology.
 Many people can see, can hear, and can know both nationally and internationally.
 This is the power of technology if we use if for freedom, justice, and peace.